 Relatedness is the need to feel a sense of belonging and connectedness with others.
 It is the need to feel valued by, and valuable to, other people within an environment.

-Deci and Ryan (2000) find autonomy and competence to be the most powerful influences on intrinsic motivation, but also regard relatedness as playing a significant role in its maintenance.
+Deci and Ryan (2000) find autonomy and competence to be the most powerful influences on intrinsic motivation but also regard relatedness as playing a significant role in its maintenance.
 For example, while observing children engaged in an interesting activity, they found that the children lost intrinsic motivation when joined by an adult who ignored the children’s attempts to interact with him.
 SDT asserts that a secure sense of relatedness causes intrinsic motivation to flourish.

 Self-Regulation of Extrinsic Motivation

 Now, there is a risk of Deci and Ryan’s ideas being taken as those of a rather fluffy, naïve ‘New Age’ philosophy.
 So, before our heads become lost in the clouds, let us ensure that our feet remain on firm ground.
-Certainly, the trinity of autonomy, competence and relatedness brings inspiration to online course design, and a focus on deep learning and creative problem-solving are relevant to most areas of education.
-However, the suggestion that deadlines and assessment are negative is rather problematic in academic contexts and in courses geared toward certification.
+Certainly, the trinity of autonomy, competence, and relatedness brings inspiration to online course design, and a focus on deep learning and creative problem-solving are relevant to most areas of education.
+However, the suggestion that deadlines and assessments are negative is rather problematic in academic contexts and in courses geared toward certification.
 In the real world, learners need to meet deadlines and pass exams.
 In some scenarios, then, we cannot avoid the issue of extrinsic rewards, even while we understand that the pursuit of such may lessen individual growth and enjoyment.

-It follows that Ryan and Deci (2000) became interested in how individuals acquire the motivation to pursue non-intrinsic practices and how this affects persistence, behaviour and well-being.
+It follows that Ryan and Deci (2000) became interested in how individuals acquire the motivation to pursue non-intrinsic practices and how this affects persistence, behaviour, and well-being.
 This developed into a sub-theory, called Orgasmic Integration Theory (OIT).
 In brief, this explores distinct types of extrinsic motivation and the contexts in which they are either promoted or hindered (see Figure 1).

-SDT explains that when a person is required to act under the influence of an external factor, the response may be either unwillingness, passive compliance or active commitment, and that these reflect the varying degrees to which the value and regulation of the requested behaviour has been internalized and integrated.
+SDT explains that when a person is required to act under the influence of an external factor, the response may be either unwillingness, passive compliance, or active commitment and that these reflect the varying degrees to which the value and regulation of the requested behaviour have been internalized and integrated.
 Internalization and integration entail that the need to pursue an act becomes linked with a sense of self.
 Ryan and Deci accept that behaviours that are uninteresting and values that are not adopted spontaneously are prescribed and expected in most settings, therefore SDT explores how non-intrinsically motivated behaviours can become self-determined, and how the social environment affects this.

 From the former stance that extrinsic motivation is negative, SDT develops by considering that extrinsic motivation is variable in terms of autonomy.
 An example is given of two groups of students that are extrinsically motivated to do their homework.
-One group does so because they see the value of it in leading them to their goals; the other group do so due to parental control.
-The first group display autonomy through personal endorsement and a sense of choice (Ryan & Deci, 2000).
+One group does so because they see the value of it in leading them to their goals; the other group does so due to parental control.
+The first group displays autonomy through personal endorsement and a sense of choice (Ryan & Deci, 2000).

 For the individual, the autonomous integration and internalization of regulation is of key importance in the effective application of extrinsic motivation.
 But, to bring us back to the puzzle, we must now ask how the design of online courses, especially those with deadlines and formal assessment, can be geared towards facilitating our learners’ integration of extrinsic motivation.

-OIT suggests that the main reason why people start to pursue uninteresting extrinsically motivated behaviours is because of a sense of relatedness with significant others who prompt, model or value such behaviours.
+OIT suggests that the main reason why people start to pursue uninteresting extrinsically motivated behaviours is because of a sense of relatedness with significant others who prompt, model, or value such behaviours.
 Therefore, learners feeling that they belong and are connected with others is essential for internalization.